 The WristWidget’s “One size fits all” product can be ordered in one of two widths (narrow 3/8” or wide 1/2″ strap widths) and is available in four colors (tan, blue, red or black).

 The Bullseye Wrist Band is a black band with a silver-grey silicone ring.
-It is available in three sizes, varying in length based on the patient’s wrist circumference.
+It is available in five sizes, varying in length based on the patient’s wrist circumference and ulnar head prominence.
 Our sizing guide is shown below.

 Both products can be worn on either the left or right wrist.